muldon/customer-rewards/README.md

 1. [Docker 20.10.7+](https://www.docker.com/)
 2. [Docker Compose 3.9+](https://www.docker.com/)

-Edit the file `customer-rewards-all-local.yml`.
-Edit the path "/home/rodrigo/projects/customer-rewards/logs" and set your volume path, such as "/home/jack/tmp" and make sure the path has writing permissions.
+Download the file `customer-rewards-all-local.yml`.
+Then, edit the file and change the path "/home/rodrigo/projects/customer-rewards/logs" to your volume path, such as "/home/jack/tmp" and make sure that your path has writing permissions.
+Also, make sure no other containers or processes are running at ports 5432 and 8085.
+Then, at the same folder as the file, run:

+`$ docker-compose -f customer-rewards-all-local.yml up -d`

+Check that the containers are up and running:

+`$ docker ps`

+You must be able to see the the *customer-rewards* container and the *cr_postgres_container* container running.
+Then, download the file `cr_db.backup` (e.g. to your home folder /home/jack) and copy it to the postgres container as follows:

+`$ docker cp /home/jack/cr_db.backup cr_postgres_container:/cr_db.backup`

+then, connect to the container:

+`$ docker exec -it cr_postgres_container`

+then, create the database:

+`$ CREATE DATABASE "siono-db" WITH OWNER = postgres ENCODING = 'UTF8' CONNECTION LIMIT = -1;`

+and finally restore the database:

+`$ pg_restore -U postgres -h localhost -d sionodb --no-owner -1 /cr_db.backup`

+and with the credentials as in your yml file (e.g. "mypqdbpass").

 ### Prerequisites